-It is imperative that parents escort their students into the school and ensure that they are signed into Before-care in the mornings.
-In the afternoon, we expect all parents to come into the school to pick-up their students from After-care.
-This is an important safety precaution.
-Students will not be released from After-care unless the providers see and identify the parent or authorized person.
-A text message or phone call that the parent is at the school will not suffice.
+Students attending aftercare should be picked up in the courtyard circle drive.
+This pickup lane is for students who are checked into after-care only.
+Extended care staff need time to check students into after-care and the middle school students need time to safely cross the courtyard before the courtyard circle drive opens.
+Parents who do not pick their students up at their designated doors at their dismissal times will need to pick up their student in the courtyard circle drive between 3:50 PM and 5:25 PM.
+If parents arrive after the designated dismissal but before the gate opens, they will need to wait on Hope Street until 3:50 PM.
+At that time, families may enter the courtyard through the gate.
+They will drive around to the fence on the south side and wait by the windows to the extended day room.
+Families should send a message to the Google Voice number 785-422-7382 (4CareTC) to let the extended care staff know they are there to pick up their student.
+Extended care staff members will look through the windows and verify that the person in the car is on the student's authorized pick-up list.
+If the staff does not recognize the person, they will walk the student out to the car and ask the person for an ID.
 Anyone picking up a student other than the parent of that student must be on the student's authorized pick-up list.
 If the person is not on the list, providers will call the parents and ask if they would like for the person to be added to the list.
-This applies to staff members, piano teachers, basketball coaches, Girl Scout leaders, parents of other students in the school, etc. Middle School students may be released to attend sporting events or school activities if parents have given prior notice to the director and/or care providers.
+This applies to staff members, piano teachers, basketball coaches, Scout leaders, parents of other students in the school, etc. Middle school students may be released to attend sporting events or school activities if parents have given prior notice to the director and/or care providers.
 It is helpful to have advance notice if someone else is picking up your student.
 Please call the office or send an email to the director of the program to add or remove people from your student's pick-up list.
 We understand plans can change and you may need to add someone to the list at the last minute.
-In those cases, please call the Google Voice number 785-422-7382 (785-4 CareTC) to reach a Care Program provider after the office is closed.
+In those cases, please call the Google Voice number 785-422-7382 (4 CARE TC) to reach an extended care provider after the office is closed.